emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Has history and watchlist. ✔️
 1. Has decent sorting options, but more discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌

 ***
-## HydraHD
-### Score: 16/22
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. 7 english servers + 3 non eng and does auto-switch when one fails (bravo to delta but no indication). ✔️
-1. Site does not have episode auto-next. ❌
-1. UI feels modern, lots of features like ratings / mark as watched etc. ✔️
-1. Players have built in subtitles for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Has continue watching + favorites that can be synced. ✔️
-1. Its alright, it has options for filters, but more content discoverability options would be nice. ⚠️
-1. Site does not have 4K content. ❌

-***